-- 1) There is a regular Cleaning Service to the premises. - 2) Regular checks by Caretakers minimise risk of waste accumulation. - 3) Refuse containers are emptied at regular intervals. - 4) There is an 'Out of Hours' service in place to remove bulk items.
+- 1) There is a regular Cleaning Service to the premises. - 2) Refuse containers emptied regularly there is a chute located on the first floor of the protected stairwell.
+Two bins are kept below inside a bin room.
+This has a metal door secured with a standard bin-house padlock. - 3) Regular checks by Caretakers minimise risk of waste accumulation. - 4) 'Out of Hours' service in place to remove bulk items.